 Scientific organizations and universities often advise on environmental management, monitoring, or access to appropriate technology.
 National or international development organizations may be a source of start-up funds or other financial support, as well as a partner in networking with other organizations, and communicating with governments, technical communities, and peer groups.
 Private sector partners may provide access to commercial markets, business associations, and new technologies.
 Government officials are sometimes part of the governance structure of the initiative (e.g., sitting on the governing board), or enter into legal agreements for the co-management of local ecosystem resources.
 Government is also a frequent source of technical and business extension services.
 This multiplicity of partners keeps groups from becoming dependent on any one or two partners for assistance, whether it be financial or technical, and thus increases the autonomy and sustainability of initiatives.
+Table 5 shows the diversity of partners associated with the activities of Cooperostra, a cooperative of oyster producers in the state of Sao Paulo, Brazil.

 Table 5.
-COOPEROSTRA Partner Organizations and Their Roles
+Cooperostra Partner Organizations and Their Roles

-Institution Relation to the Project Type of organization Role in the Project Cooperative of Oyster Producers of Cananéia Primary Group of Beneficiaries; Lead Organization Organization of producers Organization of extractors, management of the venture Residents' Association of the Extraction Reserve of Mandira District Sister Organization of Local Project Beneficiaries Community organization Organization of the community, experimentation in management techniques Forestry Foundation of the State of Sao Paulo (Secretary of State for the Environment) Co-ordination of the Program of Planning the Use of the Mangrove Swamp Oyster in the Estuary of Cananéia Government of the State of São Paulo Technical support for the design of projects, fund raising, publicity, political and financial support Fisheries Institute (Secretary of State for Agriculture and Supply) Co-coordination of the Program Government of the State of São Paulo Research on the natural stock of oysters in the mangrove swamp and management techniques of the resource and publicity Nucleus of Support of Research on Populations in Humid Areas in Brazil Technical and financial support University of São Paulo Social research, political and financial support C. E. Gaia Ambiental [Gaia Environmental] Technical support Local non-governmental organization Organization of the extractors, participation in studies Margaret Mee Botany Foundation Financial support Non-governmental organization Donor of financial resources, administrative support Pastoral Commission for Fisheries Political support Non-governmental organization Organization of the extractors, political support Institute Adolfo Lutz (Secretary of State for Health) Technical support Government of the State of São Paulo Quality control of product (laboratory analysis) Ministry of the Environment (Projects PED and PD/A) Financial support Federal Government Financial support Municipal Government of the Seaside Resort of Cananéia Financial support Municipal Government Donation of land for construction of purification station
+Institution Relation to the Project Type of organization Role in the Project Cooperative of Oyster Producers of Cananéia Primary Group of Beneficiaries; Lead Organization Organization of producers Organization of extractors, management of the venture Residents' Association of the Extraction Reserve of Mandira District Sister Organization of Local Project Beneficiaries Community organization Organization of the community, experimentation in management techniques Forestry Foundation of the State of Sao Paulo (Secretary of State for the Environment) Co-ordination of the Program of Planning the Use of the Mangrove Swamp Oyster in the Estuary of Cananéia Government of the State of São Paulo Technical support for the design of projects, fund raising, publicity, political and financial support Fisheries Institute (Secretary of State for Agriculture and Supply) Co-coordination of the Program Government of the State of São Paulo Research on the natural stock of oysters in the mangrove swamp and management techniques of the resource and publicity Nucleus of Support of Research on Populations in Humid Areas in Brazil Technical and financial support University of São Paulo Social research, political and financial support C. E. Gaia Ambiental Technical support Local non-governmental organization Organization of the extractors, participation in studies Margaret Mee Botany Foundation Financial support Non-governmental organization Donor of financial resources, administrative support Pastoral Commission for Fisheries Political support Non-governmental organization Organization of the extractors, political support Institute Adolfo Lutz (Secretary of State for Health) Technical support Government of the State of São Paulo Quality control of product (laboratory analysis) Ministry of the Environment Financial support Federal Government Financial support Municipal Government of the Seaside Resort of Cananéia Financial support Municipal Government Donation of land for construction of purification station

-The Nguna-Pele Marine and Land Protected Area Network, Vanuatu.
+Nguna-Pele Marine and Land Protected Area Network, Vanuatu